Adamsbite/Webchat/README.md

 ## Features
 ### ✅ Deployment & Infrastructure
-- The chatbot is hosted on a **CUDOS subdomain** with a fully functional and user-friendly interface.
+- The chatbot is hosted on a ** ** with a fully functional and user-friendly interface.
 - The AI model is deployed on **CUDOS Intercloud Compute** to leverage scalable and efficient cloud resources.

 ### ✅ Chatbot Capabilities